acumos/portal-marketplace/docs/user-guides/portal-user/accounts.rst

     .. image:: images/portal/signIn_screen.png

-2. Fill in the username and password.
+2. Fill in the Username or Email Id and Password.

 3. Click **Sign in** on the bottom of the screen.